-Business owners and brands and sometimes forget that social media is not just a two-way communication between brands and the target audience.
+Entrepreneurs and brands sometimes forget that social media is not just a two-way communication between brands and the target audience.
 You need to follow the rules of engagement on your social media channels.

 Social media is a multi-medium.
 It lets your existing customers have conversations with your potential customers.

 Potential customers prefer to learn more about your brand from existing customers, not adverts.
-Social media is the perfect platform for this to take place.
-Since social media a relationship driven multi-medium.
+Social media is the perfect platform for this to take place since social media is a relationship-driven multi-medium.

 Relationships Come Before Sales

 Building relationships take time.
 Building trust takes time.
-Social media impacts your sales after you have built a strong relationship with your customer.
+Social media affects your sales after you have built a strong relationship with your clients.

 This relationship helps them to become more loyal advocates.
-These loyal advocates will, in turn, refer their friends and family to you.Potential customers prefer to learn more about your brand from existing customers, not adverts.
+These loyal advocates will refer their friends and family to you.Potential customers prefer to learn more about your brand from existing customers, not adverts.
 Social media is the perfect platform for this to take place.
 Click To Tweet

 Communities Are Grown, Not Built

-Instead, concentrate on adding value to these existing social networks through your brand’s presence.
+Instead, concentrate on adding value to these platforms through your brand’s presence.

-On the worldwide web, content is king!
-Content is anything from articles, blog posts, infographics, photos, tutorials, videos, podcasts, reviews, etc.
+On the world wide web, content is king!
+Content includes articles, blog posts, social media posts, images, infographics, photos, tutorials, videos, podcasts, reviews, etc.

-If regular content production isn’t part of your social media strategy, it’s going to fail.
-If this sounds overwhelming, then outsource your social media marketing, then you can focus on running your business.
+It will fail if regular content production isn’t part of your social media strategy.
+If this sounds overwhelming, outsource your social media marketing (SMM).
+Then you can focus on running your company.

-But it is relevant to your customers’ demographics, that you continue producing engaging content on various media for your social media campaign and that it is regular.
+But it applies to your target audiences’ demographics that you continue producing engaging content on various media for your social media campaign and that it is regular.

-Because once you stop producing articles, photos, podcasts, reviews, and videos, you stop participating in social media, and relationships whither and your business suffers.
+Because once you stop producing articles, photos, podcasts, reviews, and videos, you stop participating in SMM, and relationships will whither, and your business will suffer.

-If social media marketing isn’t working for you, ask yourself if you are breaking any of these rules.
+If social media engagement isn’t working for you, ask yourself if you are following the above rules of engagement.
 An honest self-assessment will help you find a solution to improving the level of engagement in your campaigns.

 Did you like the article?
 Please pin it!